PercyZhai/378Assignment5/README.md

 # 378Assignment5

+# Problem 1
-Please see "submission.rmd" for submitted part of the assignment.
+Please see "Problem 1.rmd" for the collaborated part of problem 1.
+"Problem 1.pdf" is the knitted version of problem 1.

+# Problem 2
+Please see "Problem 2 Percy.rmd" for Percy's solution on Problem 2.